Darcy Robertson: Career

-Robertson had a successful junior career which involved winning the 1984 Canadian Junior Curling Championships with her younger sister Barb, Janet Harvey and Barbara Fetch.
+Robertson had a successful junior career which involved winning the 1984 Canadian Junior Women's Curling Championship with her younger sister Barb, Janet Harvey and Barbara Fetch.
 Two years later, Robertson, her sister Barb, Fetch and Faye Irwin would win the provincial women's championship and would be given the right to represent Manitoba at the 1986 Scott Tournament of Hearts.
 At the Hearts, the team went 6–5 in the round robin and missed the playoffs.
 Also in 1986, Robertson won the provincial mixed championship playing lead for Hal Tanasichuk.

 Robertson would not win another provincial championship until 2003, playing third for her sister, Barb.
 The team finished the round robin at the 2003 Scott Tournament of Hearts with a 4–7 record.
 Robertson formed her own rink between 2005 and 2008, when she joined forces with her sister again.
 Barb and Darcy won another provincial in 2009, benefiting from previous Manitoba champion Jennifer Jones getting a bye to the Hearts as defending champions.
 The team finished with a 2–9 record, tied for last place.

 Robertson left her sister's rink again in 2011 to form her own team.
 She won her first World Curling Tour event in 2012 at the 2012 DEKALB Superspiel, where she just happened to beat her sister's team in the final.
 The following season, Team Robertson won the 2013 Atkins Curling Supplies Women's Classic where they beat Jill Thurston's rink in the final.
 She won the Atkins Curling Supplies event once again in 2015, again defeating her sister's team in the final game.

 Robertson had her best provincial championship since her win in 2009 at the 2017 Manitoba Scotties Tournament of Hearts where her team of Karen Klein, Vanessa Foster and Michelle Madden finished the round robin with a 5–2 record.
 This qualified them for a tiebreaker, where they defeated defending provincial champions Kerri Einarson to advance to the playoffs.
 The team then defeated Shannon Birchard in the 3 vs. 4 game and upset Jennifer Jones in the semifinal to advance to the final where they faced Michelle Englot.
 Tied 6–6 in the final end, Englot scored two for the win and the berth to the 2017 Scotties.
 Also during the 2016–17 season, the team won the MCT Championships.